briandrum/codes.forchagrin.com/_chapters/chapter-1501-model-codes-adopted.md

-    3. _(3)_ The pumps shall have an adequate source of power and shall be supplied from street mains or from well systems or other storage systems furnishing not less than one hour’s supply at the rated capacity of the pump.
+    3. _(3)_ The pumps shall have an adequate source of power and shall be supplied from street mains or from well systems or other storage systems furnishing not less than one hour's supply at the rated capacity of the pump.

 8. _(h)_ **Testing of Standpipe Installations.**